 If it’s any comfort at all, previous users of term deposits and savings accounts were able to enjoy higher rates!

 Have a look at the infographic below to see how the average interest rates for both bonus savings accounts and term deposits with the five largest banks have changed since 2002 – this is as far back the RBA has collected data for both.

 Why are rates so low now?

-The cash rate is set every month by the Reserve bank of Australia and is a reflection of the overall strength of our economy.
+The cash rate is set every month (except January) by the Reserve bank of Australia and is a reflection of the overall strength of our economy.
 The cash rate is the base interest rate that banks charge each other for loans to manage their day-to-day cash needs – a low cash rate means it’s cheaper for banks to borrow from each other and the RBA, resulting in lower interest rates all around.

 The infographic below shows the relationship between the cash rate and savings rates.
 Both savings accounts and term deposits almost follow the exact path the cash rate takes.